LynnLvC/tech-life-of-me/_pages/about.md

     data processing architecture (based on SSH and the message queue RabbitMQ)

+### Smart Gateway Based on Cameras and Other Sensors
+ **2014.12 --2016.05**

--   **Smart Gateway Based on Cameras and Other Sensors** **2014.12 --2016.05** This project was to deliver a smart network hub, integrated with the camera hub, the customer counting sensor, the ad-injecting router, and other ambient sensors, based on C, and Python.
+This project was to deliver a smart network hub, integrated with the camera hub, the customer counting sensor, the ad-injecting router, and other ambient sensors, based on C, and Python.
-> **Main contributions:**
+> **Responsibility:**

 -   Developed a distributed customer-counting system with high accuracy by data fusion from ultrasonic and infrared sensors with ethernet